dbampoh/LPJ-GUESS-integrated-LandSyMM/benchmarks/exoprocesses/tellme/Setup-Instructions-Tellme_Tellus.md

 ##### Dependencies for the tellus.rmd markdown script

-For making the benckmake script we also need to install the following packages (still inside R):
+For making the benchmark script work, we also need to install the following packages (still inside R):

 ```
 > install.packages("kableExtra")